alberttwong/onehouse-demos/hudi-spark-minio-trino/README.md

 ## Setting up Docker Cluster

-### [Optional] Enabling NGROK for internet routing containers within the Docker Network
+### [Suggested] Enabling NGROK for internet routing containers within the Docker Network

 Sign up for an free NGROK token at https://ngrok.com/.
 NGROK will be used so that you can access your kafka cluster on the internet and on your local workstation even though it's behind the docker network.